Is RJM Acquisitions Hurting Your Credit Score?

 If you have already paid the debt to the original creditor or the collection debt isn’t yours and you tell them, calls still may not stop until you get informed about your credit rights under the law.

 No matter what you say on the phone, they may not believe you and they probably don’t care.
 Fear of court action may mean that you end up paying them because you don’t know anything about the Fair Debt Collections Practices Act and you just want the threats to stop.

 How to Contact RJM Acquisitions

 RJM Acquisitions LLC

 Phone number: 1-800-541-0824 or (516)-714-1300 or (516)-714-1304

 Hope For Better Credit

-I have had some troubled financial times in the past.
+I have had some troubling financial times in the past.
 I found myself unemployed after my employer went under due to the downturn in the economy.
-My financial obligations started to stack up, and I was not able to pay even minimum monthly payment on my credit cards.
+My financial obligations started to stack up, and I was not able to pay even the minimum monthly payment on my credit cards.
 I watched helplessly as one after the other of my credit card balances fell into delinquency.